Fashion Merchandising

 4. Identify any potential threats

 Threats are external forces that may negatively affect business outcomes.
-Increases in competitor competition or pricing wars, changes in customer behavior and fluctuating demands can all derail your plans.
-Economic factors such as recession or global pandemics are all too familiar.
+Increases in competitor competition or pricing wars, changes in customer behaviour and fluctuating demands can all derail your plans.
+Economic factors such as recession and increased cost of living are all too familiar.
 Increases to shipping costs and logistics and their impact on margin should be reviewed.

-Each year, countless retailers close due to mismanaged inventory and poor buying decisions.
+Each year, countless retailers close due to mismanaged inventory, poor buying decisions and challenging trading conditions.

 On the flip side, retailers that take the time to analyse and understand their business experience exceptional growth and mitigate any risks before they become problems in the future season.